If your dog’s shaking her head or scratching her ears, ear mites may be to blame.

 - Look at it through a magnifying glass.

 - Look for white, moving specks – about the size of a pin head.

-But you can also skip the vet visit and try one of the 3 remedies I’ve suggested below.
-They’re good general ear remedies that may work for other ear infections too.
+But you can also skip the vet visit and try one of the 3 remedies suggested below.
+They’re good general ear remedies that can work for ear mites too.

-If you do go to the vet … with the proper tools, diagnosing ear mites should be easy.
+If you do go to the vet … diagnosing ear mites should be easy.

 - Your vet should be able to confirm ear mites with a visual examination, using an otoscope.